kishiyamat/ntu-ut-ling-vwp/README.md

 To investigate the eye-movements, we need at least

 1. the area where they focused (AOI)
-1. the content on the area of interest (AOI1,AOI2,...)
 1. the time when they focused on the area (GazeStart, GazeEnd)
 1. the information about the participants (ParticipantName)
 1. the condition of the trial (Condition)